wpbrown/oakproxy/README.md

 [![Build Status](https://dev.azure.com/rebeagle/oakproxy/_apis/build/status/oakproxy?branchName=master)](https://dev.azure.com/rebeagle/oakproxy/_build/latest?definitionId=7&branchName=master)

-OAKProxy is an OAuth2 and OpenID Connect to Kerberos gateway.
-It allows containerized, PaaS, or otherwise non-domain clients to integrate with legacy domain systems using only HTTPS and Azure AD authentication.
+OAKProxy is an authentication protocol transitioning reverse proxy.
+It can authenticate incoming API requests with OAuth2 and web requests with OpenID Connect and transition that authentication to Kerberos, header-based auth, or JWT bearer for downstream services.
+It allows containerized, PaaS, or otherwise non-domain clients to integrate with legacy domain systems using only HTTPS and modern authentication.

 Neither end-user clients nor applications require connectivity to AD DS.
-Incoming connections are authorized with JWT bearer tokens obtained from Azure AD only.
+Incoming connections are authorized with JWT bearer tokens obtained from the modern identity provider.
 A Kerberos token is retrieved for the user identified by the JWT (using constrained delegation, S4U2Self) and used to forward the request to a backend (using S4U2Proxy).
 Backend applications require zero modification as the proxied request will look just like one coming from a domain-joined client.
 Backends can also use constrained delegation themselves.

 ![High-level diagram showing a function app and web app calling in to a domain environment.
 OAKProxy is depicted translating incoming OAuth2 to Kerberos.](docs/images/highlevel.svg)